shamansir/shamansir.github.io/Blog/blog-en/2020-04-23-purescript-ui-driven-by-finite-state-machines-and-event-streams-part-i.md

      . action -> model -> Effect model
 ```

 In Elm, every `update` function returns `Cmd` along with the model, which is also the wrapper for the effects, still you may need some effort to realise it.
-Actually, they separate model from the effects, and that's smart thing to do, so let's do the same:
+Actually, they separate model from the effects, and that’s smart thing to do, so let’s do the same:

 ```haskell
 finiteStateMachine